-- Click in the Demo Mode box and click OK to select the Demonstration Mode of Cattrax.
-When demo mode is selected, Cattrax prompts you to exit and re-start the application.
-Changing between normal operation and demonstration mode always requires a re-start of the application.
-Demonstration mode allows full simulation of various menu screens for a variety of PESA devices without affecting changes to equipment connected to the network.
-Demo mode is discussed further in Paragraph 4-19. - Load Devices from File determines whether or not Cattrax opens with a display of the device tabs from the previous session.
+- User Interface When checked, the checkbox Allow duplicate sources on a panel page allows duplicate sources on a control panel configuration page when creating or editing a PESA router configuration file.
+For further information, refer to the User Guide for the system controller device you are configuring. - Operational Mode The checkbox Load Devices from File determines whether or not Cattrax opens with a display of the device tabs from the previous session.
 The default option is checked, meaning that Cattrax will open each session with a display of the device tabs that were open when the previous session was closed.
 If the box is not checked, Cattrax will always open with no devices selected and no device tabs displayed. - System Log Choices available through the Log level pull-down menu define how much information is presented by the log file.
-The log file records the operation of Cattrax, to help debug problems. - Security Cattrax can operate in a password protected mode to limit user capabilities unless a valid password is entered.
-Selecting Password Mode from the General Settings box activates password protection.
-The procedure for using password mode is discussed in Paragraph 4-14.
+The log file records the operation of Cattrax, to help debug problems.